drioemgaoin/MVCGetStarted/Readme.md

 }
 ```

-MVC propose MVCHttpHandler as a default http handler.
+MVC uses MVCHttpHandler as a default http handler.
 It is the entry point of MVC framework.

 There are two sets of events in the MVC request lifecycle that concerns HttpHandlers:
 - MapRequestHandler and PostMapRequestHandler: determines the httpHandler responsible for executing the request.
 Only the selection happens during this time.